Support for prospective grant applicants and recipients.

 All grants are awarded at the discretion of the Society.
 Applications may only be submitted for one grant at a time (with the exception of the Gilchrist Fieldwork Award).

 All funds awarded must be used for the purposes set out in the application submitted for the award.
 These purposes include travel, maintenance, data collection and temporary research assistance (as appropriate to a specific grant).
+The costs of additional childcare, beyond that required to meet the normal contracted requirements of the job, and that are directly related to the field elements of the project, may be requested as a directly incurred cost.
+However, childcare costs associated with normal working patterns may not be sought.
 Salary costs of the PI/costs to buy-out staff time will not be funded.
 Grants may not be used to fund conference attendance (with the exception of the 30th International Geographical Congress Award).
 Expenses for equipment, lab costs and sample analysis should not exceed 20% of the amount awarded.

 Grants are not transferrable to individuals or organisations.

 The Society reserves the right to withdraw or recall support at any time, without giving reason.

 Any terms and conditions or codes of conduct for third party organisations relevant to a grant must be adhered to.

 If funding is sought for a component of a larger project, the sub-project should be free-standing with its own objectives.